Telehealth Apps for Neurology

 for fast loading of the app’s elements (e.g., symptoms log, appointments scheduling) to ensure streamlined care delivery.

-Teleneurology app investments start from $150,000 and highly depend on the necessary functionality set.
-For example, such features as remote patient monitoring enabled by biosensors or connected devices will increase the development investments.
-On average, a teleneurology application may reach 100% ROI within 6 months.
+Costs of a telehealth app for neurology start from $150,000 – $200,000 and highly depend on the necessary functionality set.
+For example, such features as remote patient monitoring enabled by sensors or devices will increase the development costs.
+On average, a teleneurology application can reach 100% ROI within 6 months.

 Key financial outcomes